-HEC Paris Executive Education trains future international business coaches16 December 2016
+HEC Paris Executive Education trains future international business coaches

 To create a generation of executive coaches to be effective in any culture, HEC Paris is launching its new Global Executive Coaching Program in January 2017.
 Business professionals and consultants will be exposed to a new curriculum that combines classic teaching methods with the contemporary needs of our increasingly interconnected society.